 In this kind of relationship, both parties hold equal power.
 They both make decisions and run the relationship.
 Being equal is one of the signs of a healthy relationship, and it leads to a long-lasting commitment.

-Also, go out with your friend circle whenever it is feasible for you.
-You do not require your partner’s permission for that.
+Also, they go out with your friend circle whenever it is feasible and do not require their partner’s permission for that.

 Didn’t like something your partner did?
 Tell them.
 Being dominant in a relationship means confronting your companion.
 This is the way to go.
 Also, if there is a doubt about something, clear it up and be honest with them.